nandac/pandoc-reader/README.md

 ### Specifying Pandoc Options

-The plugin supports two methods to pass options to Pandoc and are **mutually exclusive**.
+The plugin supports two methods to pass options to Pandoc that are **mutually exclusive**.
 These methods are described in the sections below.

 #### Method One: Using Settings in `pelicanconf.py`